ekoloss/guessArtist/README.md

 3. The website must have a basic design.
 4. Please note code structure best practices
    For any additional specification’s questions, please use common sense and continue.

+<b><i>On the front part we use just useState to store data.
+Its not good option but in case of this task this was better option while saved time.
+It alse can be stored using context or redux.</br>
+Project is designed to work inside docker containers</i></b>